Make your party food preparation a breeze with this 10-minute festive Holiday Cheese and Olive Wreath Appetizer!

 How do I keep herbs fresh?

 Avoid finding slimy herbs in the back of your fridge!
 To extend the life of tender herbs like dill, parsley, cilantro, and mint, trim the stems, then place in a jar with an inch or so of water.
-Cover with a plastic bag and store in the refrigerator.
-Or, use a herb keeper like I do.
-This one is the one I use.
-It will keep herbs fresh for up to two weeks.
-No more slime!
+Cover with a plastic bag and store in the refrigerator, or use a herb keeper to keep herbs fresh.

 This popular Pomegranate Mandarin Holiday Wreath Salad that I made on repeat last December inspired me to create this olive wreath appetizer this year.
 If you make it, leave me a comment below or snap a pic and post it on Instagram and tag me @flavourandsavour !
 I love to see what you make!